-5) The Service Staff shall proceed to each time remove the defects no later than within 24 hours of being requested to do so by the Contracting Authority (the indicated period shall not include Sundays and other bank holidays).
+5) The Service Staff shall proceed to each time remove the defects no later than within 72 hours of being requested to do so by the Contracting Authority (the indicated period shall not include Sundays and other bank holidays).
 The receipt of the Contracting Authority’s call and arrival at its premises to determine the causes and scope of the defect shall be deemed to constitute the commencement of the repair process.

-6. The Service Staff shall proceed and remove the defect or to otherwise repair the Supply Object, within a maximum period of 48 hours, not including the time falling on a bank holiday, counting from the day on which the Contracting Authority notify the Supplier to remove the defects/flaws (hereinafter referred to as the “Defect Notification”), subject to Par.
+6. The Service Staff shall remove the defect or to otherwise repair the Supply Object, within a maximum period of 72 hours, not including the time falling on a bank holiday, counting from the day on which the Contracting Authority notify the Supplier to remove the defects/flaws (hereinafter referred to as the “Defect Notification”), subject to Par.
 7 below.

-7. If the deadline indicated in the preceding paragraph for removing the defects/flaws cannot be met by the Supplier, in particular, in the case of complex repairs or the need to import a spare part or other repair material from abroad, the period for removing the defects shall be extended to 14 days from the date of the email notification.
+7. If the deadline indicated in the preceding paragraph for removing the defects/flaws cannot be met by the Supplier, in particular, in the case of complex repairs or the need to import a spare part or other repair material from abroad, the period for removing the defects shall be extended to 14 Days from the day of Defect Notification.

-8. The Contracting Authority is entitled to report a defect via the indicated e-mail address: …………………………..
-The Supplier shall deem the Defect Notification to have been effectively delivered also if sent by post to the following address: ……………………
+8. The Contracting Authority is entitled to report a defect via the indicated e-mail address: clist@itc-intercircuit.de and/or production@itc-intercircuit.de.
+The Supplier shall deem the Defect Notification to have been effectively delivered also if sent by post to the following address: I.T.C.
+Intercircuit Production GmbH Innere Gewerbestr.
+8 09235 Burkhardtsdorf / OT Meinersdorf – Germany

-9. If the Supplier’s Service Staff defaults in commencing the removal of defects identified in the Supply Object or the Supplier exceeds the deadlines set for the removal of defects and flaws, the Contracting Authority shall be entitled to entrust/order the removal of such defect/flaws (or otherwise repair the Supply Object) to a third party, without the need to obtain the prior court authorisation, at the expense and risk of the Supplier, which shall not result in the Contracting Authority’s losing its rights under the warranty.
+9. If the Supplier’s Service Staff defaults in commencing the removal of defects identified in the Supply Object or the Supplier exceeds the deadlines set for the removal of defects and flaws, the Contracting Authority shall be entitled to entrust/order the removal of such defect/flaws (or otherwise repair the Supply Object) to a third party, without the need to obtain the prior court authorisation at the expense and risk of the Supplier, which shall not result in the Contracting Authority’s losing its rights under the warranty.

 10. If the Supplier issues the Warranty Card, its provisions shall not be less favourable to the Contracting Authority than the provisions of Pars 1 – 7 herein.